nikspyratos/toybox/README.md

 - Containers: I'm not intending to create a containerised setup for this, but if you'd like to contribute one, please do!
 - Test the scripts - feedback welcome!
+    - Need to add some confirmation mechanisms or tests for Redis

 ---